siddharthans2000/go-library-API-pr3/README.md

 # go-library-API-pr3
 This project is based a video from Akhil Sharma. (go-bookstore-API)

+This API performs basic CRUD(Create, Read, Update, Delete) operations on a MYSQL DB.

-The API has been developed based on a video from Akhil Sharma. in this repositary i have building a code to deploy this API in a docker container.
+The API has been developed based on a video from Akhil Sharma.

+In this repositary i have kept the source code of the API & dockerfile script to deploy this API in a docker container.

 - [x] Code Changes in Dockerfile to copy all the source file to the docker.
-- [ ] Code Changes in Dockerfile to give the MySQL config.
+- [x] Code Changes in Dockerfile to give the MySQL config.
-- [ ] Code Changes in Dockerfile to configure the database in the MySQL and set up login credentials
+- [x] Code Changes in Dockerfile to configure the database in the MySQL and set up login credentials
 - [ ] Create a Docker Compose file(YAML) to implement the connection between golang and MySQL (port details, networking, MySQL passwords)
+- [ ] Change the underlying user to non-root with minimum privilaged access.
+- [ ] Change the MySQL user to non-root user.